HISTORY OF NFC - 2020 - 2030

 Matthew Nunn captained the club for the first time, and impressive Shepparton recruit Nikolaus Rokahr won the Michael Taylor Medal club champion award.

-SANFLW player Sophie Armstead won her second consecutive Norwood Best & Fairest.
+SANFLW player Sophie Armitsead won her second consecutive Norwood Best & Fairest.

 Norwood was selected to be one of four clubs to participate in the inaugural Wheelchair Football Association.